 Social belonging is a fundamental human need—one that naturally extends to the workplace.
-According to the Center for talent Innovation, when people feel like they belong at work, they are more productive, motivated and engaged, thus making them 3.5 times more likely to contribute to their fullest potential.
+According to Coqual (previously the Center for Talent Innovation), when people feel like they belong at work, they are more productive, motivated and engaged, thus making them 3.5 times more likely to contribute to their fullest potential.

 With hybrid and remote workplaces becoming increasingly popular, additional employee experience layers must be considered among employers.
 Ultimately, employers can elevate their workforce experiences by creating spaces where employees feel they belong.